Termite

 termite frass identification guide

+Detective work in termite control often starts with identifying their droppings, known as frass.
 You’ll notice these tiny pellets measure about 1 millimeter in length, featuring six concave sides and rounded ends that give them a distinct shape.
-The color of termite droppings can range from light beige to black, depending on the wood they’ve consumed, and they often resemble small piles of salt or pepper.
+The color of termite droppings can range from light beige to black, depending on the wood and cellulose they’ve consumed, and they often resemble small piles of salt, pepper, or coffee grounds.

 Common Locations Where Droppings Are Found